alvarezsound/C-Sharp-Projects/README.md

 - [C# Exercises](#C#-Excercises)

 ## C# Challenges
-Using Visual Studio, I was given various challenges with a prompt of various programs to create and code from scratch using knowledge gained in the course and further research.
+Using Visual Studio, I was given various challenges to create and code small programs from scratch using knowledge gained in the course and further research.
 ## C# Exercises
 Various assignments and exercises used to build familiarity with C#.